Ariane-augustoni/Ariane-augustoni.github.io/time.md

 {% include Gender_proportion_protagonist.html %}

-Not so surprising, the results are quite similar to the number of female/male character ratios that we showed in the Overview.
+Not so surprising.. the results are quite similar to the number of female/male character ratios that we showed in the Overview.

-but the important question is: Was it always like that or changed over the years?
+However, we want to know that was it always like that or changed over the years.
+Our question is "Did the percentage of movies starring female protagonists change over time?"

 {% include Gender_protagonist_count_10years.html %}